notaryproject/specifications/requirements/scenarios.md

-# The Notary Project Signing Scenarios
+# Notary Project Signing Scenarios

 As containers and cloud native artifacts become the common unit of deployment, users want to know the artifacts in their environments are authentic and unmodified.

-The Notary Project signing scenarios define end-to-end scenarios for signing artifacts in a generalized way, storing and moving them between OCI compliant registries, validating them with various artifact hosts and tooling.
+Notary Project signing scenarios define end-to-end scenarios for signing artifacts in a generalized way, storing and moving them between OCI compliant registries, validating them with various artifact hosts and tooling.
-The Notary Project focuses on the signing of content, enabling end-to-end (e2e) workflows, without specifying what those workflows must be.
+Notary Project focuses on the signing of content, enabling end-to-end (e2e) workflows, without specifying what those workflows must be.

 By developing a generalized solution, artifact authors may develop their unique artifact types, allowing them to leverage [Notary Project signature specification](../specs/signature-specification.md) for signing and OCI Compliant registries for distribution.